Flanders' Field of Poppies

-The Menin Gate, where the field is situated, is unique because it is the only place in the world where the fallen of the Great War are remembered each day.
+The Menin Gate, where the field is situated, is unique because it is the only place in the world where the fallen of the Great War are paid tribute day.

-Each year we mail out poppies to thousands of supporters.
-The poppies returned to us are planted beside the Menin Gate, close to the area that bore some of the heaviest fighting during the First World War.
+Each year we plant thousands of poppies inscribed with our supporters' personalised messages of remembrance beside the Menin Gate, close to the area that bore some of the heaviest fighting during the First World War.
 Every poppy planted is one more deed of courage remembered.